RationAI/xopat/README.md

 ### Having Issues?
 Please do not hesitate to reach us.
 We have yet to work in documentation & deployment simplification.

+## :point_right: What IS NOT xOpat?
+This viewer is not a all-in-one solution out of the box.
+The viewer does not _support WSI formats_.
+This viewer _does not run your dram AI_. **However, it can be configured & extended to do so**.
+WSI Support is dependent on the WSI Server/Service of your choice - if a server can read it, we can connect to it.
+AI jobs can either add their data to xOpat via raster images (just like WSI servers), or via vector graphics using to the Annotations plugin.
+Add your custom plugins to connect to services of your choice & do whatever you need!

 ## Setup
 First, install development dependencies.
 You need ``node`` and `npm`.
 Then just run `npm install`.